 - Not-for-profit events only, open to the public.

 - Event must occur May 1 through August 30.
 The event must be greater than two (2) hours in length.
 Any events occurring outside of these windows will be considered on a case by case basis.

 - No sale or distribution of bottled water by vendors or event organizers is permitted.

-- A plan must be provided in the event of poor weather conditions (i.e. relocation, cancellation), and agreed to by City of Guelph staff in advance of the ev
+- A plan must be provided in the event of poor weather conditions in advance of the event (i.e. relocation, cancellation), and agreed to by City of Guelph staff.

-Priority is given to events occurring within the City limits.
-However, events occurring outside City limits will be considered-block on a case-by-case basis where the majority of attendees will be Guelph residents and the event organizer has requested and received written permission from the host municipality to provide this service within its jurisdiction.
-Servicing of these events with the Guelph Water Wagon will be subject to full cost-recovery by Guelph Water Services including, but not limited to, delivery, staffing, and removal fees.
+The Guelph Water Wagon service will be scheduled on a “first come, first served” basis.
+A minimum of twelve weeks’ notice is required to secure the Water Wagon service.
+Applications received with less than three months’ notice will be considered on a case-by-case basis.
+Priority is given to successful reoccurring events, followed by those occurring within City limits.
+Events occurring outside Guelph will be considered on a case-by-case basis where the majority of attendees will be Guelph residents and the event organizer has requested and received written permission from the host municipality to provide this service within its jurisdiction.
+Servicing of events outside City of Guelph limits will be subject to full cost-recovery of the Water Wagon program by Water Services including, but not limited to, delivery, staffing, and removal fees.

-Please note: The Guelph Water Wagon provides emergency potable water supply to Guelph residents.
+The Guelph Water Wagon provides emergency potable water supply to Guelph residents.
 In the unlikely event of an emergency, these situations take precedence over booked events, and Water Services staff reserves the right to cancel attendance at an event or remove the Water Wagon from an event in order to fulfill these duties.